ebzzry/ebzzry.github.io/en/fkd/zsh-tips-4.md

 ### <a name="rmap">rmap</a>

-As the name implies, `rmap` operates as the reverse of map—the rest of the arguments are applied as commands to the first argument: It is defined as:
+As the name implies, `rmap` operates as the reverse of `map`—the rest of the arguments are applied as commands to the first argument.
+It is defined as:

 ```bash
 function rmap () {